 The College reviews job leads it receives and attempts to "fit" available Degree and/or Certificate graduates to specific job leads.
 In these cases, the College will determine which graduate's strengths and weaknesses most closely approximate the requirements of a specific job lead and then provide that lead to those graduates or (students about to graduate).
 It is the graduate's responsibility to contact and/or respond to the employer, use the skills learned working with their Job Placement advisor, schedule a job interview and ultimately accept or decline the job offer.
 The College reserves the right to withhold assistance from students/graduates who do not follow the techniques they have been taught or are not making a dedicated job search effort.
 The career placement assistance described above is available to students in their final term at P.I.T. and Alumni.
-As Degree students prepare to graduate in their last term, they must meet with the Coordinator for Job Placement and College Transfer and begin their job search readiness and give suggestions as the student begins the job search.
+As Degree students prepare to graduate in their last term, they must meet with the Coordinator for Job Placement and College Transfer and begin their job search on a part-time basis.
+The Coordinator for Job Placement and College Transfer will review job search readiness and give suggestions as the student begins the job search.